Willr-hawkins/coiling-clay1/README.md

 ### Checkout page

-The checkout page consists of two sections one section for the order summary, where the user can see the products they have in thier order, quantities and prices.
-The other section is the shipping and payment detials form, if the user has saved shipping info on thier profile then the shipping details will already be filled in, otherwise they can opt to save the info once they have filled the form in.
-Under these two sections are two buttons one to complete order and theb other to go back to the cart preview page, there is also a red message informing the user how much they will be charged.
+The checkout page consists of two sections.
+A section for the order summary, where the user can see the products they have in thier order, quantities and prices.
+The other section is the shipping and payment details form.
+If the user has saved shipping info on their profile, then the shipping details will already be filled in.
+Otherwise they can opt to save the info once they have filled the form in.
+Under these two sections are two buttons, one to complete order and the other to go back to the cart preview page.
+There is also a red message informing the user how much they will be charged.

 ![Checkout page](https://github.com/user-attachments/assets/d19b9beb-ee31-4647-a7f4-10bafab11a21)

 ### Order confirmation page

-Once a user has completed their order the order will be processed and then the user wuill be taken to their order confirmation page.
-This will display a breakdown of their order, a copy of this will also be sent to thier email.
+Once a user has completed their order, the order will be processed and the user will be taken to the order confirmation page.
+This will display a breakdown of their order and a copy of this will also be sent to their email.
 Under the order detials is a button to take the user back to the homepage.

 ![Order confirmation page](https://github.com/user-attachments/assets/a6d0a7af-b998-44bd-8931-861ac52fd36e)

 ### Error pages

-On the website there are custom 404 error and 500 error pages both consisting of a message explaining the issue to the user, along with a button to take them back to the homepage.
-This ensurse there is a consistent theme throught the whole wesbite and to keep users engaged.
+On the website there are custom 404 error and 500 error pages, both consisting of a message explaining the issue to the user, along with a button to take them back to the homepage.
+This ensures there is a consistent theme throught the whole wesbite and to keep users engaged.

 #### 404 Error
 ![404 error](https://github.com/user-attachments/assets/95aea7c1-3950-46ed-a5ae-acd8992175df)